SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-dotnet.md

 ```

 ## Set up the connection to the sensenet service
-Create a server object and provide your sensenet service url and authentication token.
-The token is received from our auth server (which uses **IdentityServer 4** to manage tokens).
+Create a server object and provide your sensenet service url, client id and secret.
+The token is requested from our auth server (which uses **IdentityServer 4** to manage tokens) and cached in the background.
+Our client library will add this auth token to every request you send to the sensenet repository service.

 ```csharp
 // define sensenet service url